silvinor/bootlace/README.md

 ## Bootlace

 [Bootstrap](https://github.com/twbs/bootstrap) claims it's *"dark mode"* enabled - it's not[^1].
-It is however *"theme enabled"*, and that's okay. **"Dark Mode"** implies that CSS' browser `prefers-color-scheme` is supported - that is the [CSS Media Queries Level 5](https://www.w3.org/TR/mediaqueries-5/#prefers-color-scheme) specification is met - and is supported out of box. *(`prefers-color-scheme: pink` is not a thing, regardless of how much they want it to be.)* The Bootstrap Authors are however set on their ways, and, rightly, they should be.
+It is however *"theme enabled"*, and that's okay. **"Dark Mode"** implies that CSS' browser `prefers-color-scheme` is supported - that is the [CSS Media Queries Level 5](https://www.w3.org/TR/mediaqueries-5/#prefers-color-scheme) specification is met - and is supported out of box. *(`prefers-color-scheme: pink` is not a thing, regardless of how much they want it to be.)* The Bootstrap Authors are however set in their ways, and, rightly, they should be.
 But this is open-source, and so we can create our own versions.

 **Bootlace** is a personal take on Bootstrap to make it true *"dark mode"* enabled.
-I've also wound in some legacy bootstrap classes to make it more version portable, and also removed React *(et al.)* specific classes *(because you should be using Tailwind if you're developing on React.)*
+I've also wound in some legacy bootstrap classes to make it more version portable, and also removed React *(et al.)* specific classes *(because you should be using Tailwind if you're developing on React[^1].)*

 ## Table of contents